 (NCBI-index: 1.594293)

-The Crescent Bell (Epinotia bilunana) is almost entirely cream-white for grey-white and otherwise sparsely speckled with black.
+The Crescent Bell (Epinotia bilunana) is almost entirely cream-white or grey-white and otherwise sparsely speckled with black.
 At the dorsum at 1/3, a black spot could be seen that is dark and sharply drawn at the end.
 Just before the tornus is another striking black spot.
-The flying period is from July to October in one generation, and the wingspan is 13-17mm.
+The flying period spans from July to October in one generation, and the wingspan ranges from 13 to 17 mm.
 The larvae feed on the catkins of a birch tree.
 Host plant: Birch.
 Dutch name: Witte oogbladroller.
-Frisian name:
+Frisian name: –

 Flying period: